 There are many perplexing parts of this story.
 One of the perplexing parts is that the Reward wasn’t enough incentive to locate the women.
 By Panama’s standards, $30,000 is a lot of money.
 It’s equivalent to $500,000 in a developed country.
 With $30,000, a local person can buy land, build a house and start a small business in Panama.

 Imagine someone offers you a free house, land and business for finding a missing person in the woods near your house.
 Would you search for missing person?
 Yes, you would.
 These people earn $10 per day, often less. $30,000 is no different than winning the lottery to them.
 These people aren’t afraid of snakes and spiders.
-They know the woods well because they’ve lived there for their entire live.
+They know the jungle well because they’ve lived there for their entire life.
 The only reason that they might not search the woods is if they’re afraid of powerful people involved.
+More on that later.

 Later it was discovered that the girls had made distress calls within 3 hours of setting off on their hike (more on that in a moment).
-Further, their backpack was found many miles from where the women said that they would be.
+Furthermore, they found the backpack numerous miles north from where the women said that they would be.

-Ten Weeks Pass, Lisanne’s Blue Backpack Mysteriously Appears
+Ten Weeks Pass After Their Unexplained Disappearance, Lisanne’s Blue Backpack Mysteriously Appears

-Strangely, almost three months later, Lisanne’s blue backpack is found on the edge of river bank near the unmapped village of Alto Romero, approximately 5 miles away from where the girls were thought to be traveling.
+After going missing and searchers finding nothing, three months later Lisanne’s blue backpack is found on the edge of river bank near the unmapped village of Alto Romero, approximately 5 miles away from where the girls were thought to be hiking.
 Five miles is a far distance in the jungle.
 People don’t just veer off course and hike 5 miles deeper into the rainforest without realizing it.
 Alto Romero doesn’t even exist on maps.

 This is very unusual.
-In order for the girls to get to where the backpack was found, the girls would have had to climb through at least twenty miles of dense rainforest.
+In order for Kris Kremers and Lisanne Froon to get to where the backpack was found, the girls would have had to climb through at least five miles of dense rainforest.
 Nobody would do that.
-I’ve been to that region of Panama and I can say with certainly that nobody would willingly hike through that dangerous area of the rainforest.
-There’s cliffs, ravines, rivers, not to mention dangerous creatures (more about the animal life later).
+I’ve been to that region of Panama and I can say with certainly that nobody would willingly hike through the dense rainforest.
+There’s cliffs, ravines, rivers, not to mention dangerous creatures (more about the wildlife later).

 When the blue backpack was found, everything was organized and in perfect order inside.
 The woman that found it claims that the blue backpack was not there before.
 Therefore, that implies that someone put the backpack there shortly before it was discovered.